l-Braden-l/string-numeric-input-starter-1/station5.md

 # String & Numeric Input in Python

+## Submitting Your Work

+- Add Mr. Provencher as a collaborator to your repository
+- My Career Tech email address: bprovencher@northwested.org
+- Watch this video about how to [add a collaborator](https://youtu.be/6RTCsFqzfcY?feature=shared&t=30) to an online GitHub repository

 ## Getting Started

 - Submit the URL that points to your repo on Google Classroom